mmilano/SidePanelCollapse/README.md

 # Building From Source

+## About the Source

+The library's source code is, I think, commented generously with notes written with a general perspective in mind and they attempt to explain most of the internal code behaviors.
+Look there for deeper details.

 ## Building For Development

 1. Clone the repository
 1. Open a terminal to the root of the project directory.
-1. From the root, the command `npm install` will initiate installation of all the necessary dependencies, including `gulp`.
+1. From the root, `npm install` will initiate installation of all the necessary dependencies, including `gulp`.

 ```sh
 > git clone https://github.com/mmilano/SidePanelCollapse